DeathscytheH/PremioCalidad/Markdown Tutorial.md

 I read this interesting quote the other day:
 >Her image had passed into his soul for ever and no word had broken the holy silence of his ecstasy.
 Her eyes had called him and his soul had leaped at the call.
 To live, to err, to fall, to triumph, to recreate life out of life!
 A wild angel had appeared to him, the angel of mortal youth and beauty, an envoy from the fair courts of life, to throw open before him in an instant of ecstasy the gates of all the ways of error and glory.
 On and on and on and on!

+####Blockquotes en parrafos

+>Once upon a time and a very good time it was there was a moocow coming down along the road and this moocow that was coming down along the road met a nicens little boy named baby tuckoo...
+>
+>His father told him that story: his father looked at him through a glass: he had a hairy face.
+>
+>He was baby tuckoo.
+The moocow came down the road where Betty Byrne lived: she sold lemon platt.

+####Blockquotes incluyendo otros elementos

+>He left her quickly, fearing that her intimacy might turn to jibing and wishing to be out of the way before she offered her ware to another, a tourist from England or a student of Trinity.
+Grafton Street, along which he walked, prolonged that moment of discouraged poverty.
+In the roadway at the head of the street a slab was set to the memory of Wolfe Tone and he remembered having been present with his father at its laying.
+He remembered with bitterness that scene of tawdry tribute.
+There were four French delegates in a brake and one, a plump smiling young man, held, wedged on a stick, a card on which were printed the words: _VIVE L'IRLANDE_!

+#Listas

+####Listas sin orden

+* Flour
+* Cheese
+* Tomatoes

+####Listas numeradas

+1. Cut the cheese.
+2. Slice the tomatoes.
+3. Rub the tomatoes in flour.

+#### Listas con otros elementos

+* Azalea (_Ericaceae Rhododendron_)
+* Chrysanthemum (_Anthemideae Chrysanthemum_)
+* Dahlia (_Coreopsideae Dahlia_)